Frederick Personal Injury Lawyer

 Liability in Frederick Personal Injury Claims

 Personal injury claims can stem from a range of incidents, from auto accidents to medical negligence to nursing home abuse.
-In order to pursue compensatory damages, the injured person must be able to prove that the party or parties they are accused acted negligently and are liable for their harm.
+In order to pursue compensatory damages, the injured person must be able to prove that the party or parties they are accused of acting negligently and are liable for their harm.

 Negligence is composed of four elements, including duty, breach of duty, causation, and damages.
 Therefore, to make a personal injury claim for damages, the claimant’s attorney must be able to prove that the accused party owed the plaintiff a duty and breached this duty, which caused their injuries and damages.